gwendalminguy/holbertonschool-simple_shell/README.md

 - Changing the current working directory (`cd`).
 - Exiting the shell with a status code (`exit`).
 - Printing the help for a built-in command (`help`).
-- Handling a history of typed commands (`history`).
+- Handling a history of commands (`history`).
 - Using expansion (`$`) and comments (`#`).

 ## 🧩 Exit Status

-In our `SHELL`, we can exit the shell with code STATUS if specified, or with the exit status with the previous command otherwise.
-If a built-in command fails, the STATUS will be update to 99 and print an error message on exit.
-If a specified command does not exist or if it is not found, the STATUS is updated to 127 and print an error message on exit.
+In our `SHELL`, we can exit the shell with a custom status if specified, or with the exit status of the previous command otherwise.
+If a built-in command fails, the exit status will be updated to 99 and an error message will be printed on exit.
+If a specified command does not exist or if it is not found, the status will be updated to 127 and an error message will be printed on exit.

 ## 🔧 Technologies Used